unexpectedjs/unexpected/ReadMe.md

 different expectation strings this custom assertion should match.
 A word in square brackets represents a flag that can either be there or not.
 If the flag is present `this.flags[flag]` will contain the value `true`.
 In this case `not` is a flag.
+When a flag it present in a nested `expect` it will be inserted is the custom assertion has that flag; otherwise it will be removed.
 Text that is in parentheses with vertical bars between them are treated as alternative texts that can be used.
 In this case you can write _ordered_ as an alternative to _sorted_.